tizmagik/customizable-comments/README.md

 ## Usage

-1. Install the [Customizable Comments GitHub App](https://github.com/apps/probot-cc) into the repos you wish to use it on.
+1. Install the [Customizable Comments (probot-cc) GitHub App](https://github.com/apps/probot-cc) into the repo(s) you wish to use it on.
 1. Add a `.github/customizable-comments.yml` configuration file to each repo.
+You can also

+Customizable Comments also supports [Probot Config](https://github.com/probot/probot-config), if you want to store your configuration files in a central repository.
+This allows you to share configurations between projects, and create an organization-wide configuration file by creating a repository named `.github` and file named `customizable-comments.yml`.

 ## Configuration options

-_Currently, this Probot App only supports `pull_request.opened` events._
+_📒 Currently, this Probot App only supports `pull_request.opened` events._

 _I would be happy to add more, just submit a PR or Issue with what you'd find useful._